Michael Papajohn

 Michael Papajohn (born November 7, 1964) is an American character actor, stuntman and former college baseball player for the LSU Tigers baseball team.
 He played Dennis Carradine in Sam Raimi's Spider-Man trilogy.

 Early life

-Papajohn was born and raised Vestavia Hills, a suburb of Birmingham, Alabama, to a Greek American family.
+Papajohn was born and raised in Vestavia Hills, a suburb of Birmingham, Alabama, to a Greek American family.
 He graduated from Vestavia Hills High School in 1983 and went on to play for two years at Gulf Coast Community College in Panama City, Florida.
 He was drafted by the Texas Rangers in the 1985 Major League Baseball Draft.
 Instead of signing a contract, he accepted a baseball scholarship to Louisiana State University in Baton Rouge, Louisiana.